LukaszBielsko/bmad-story-pal/docs/prd.md

 Review this PRD and create detailed wireframes and user flows for the three-step story creation process, focusing on the "Evening Sanctuary Design" principle for cognitively depleted parents.

 ### Architect Prompt
 Design the technical architecture for StoryMagic based on this PRD.
-Focus on the monolithic NestJS backend with modular structure, React Native frontend, and robust content safety systems.
+Focus on the simplified MVP NestJS backend with Drizzle ORM, global database module, and basic health monitoring.
+Implement modular structure with co-located table definitions, React Native frontend, and robust content safety systems.
 Prioritize the 30-second story generation requirement and offline functionality.